 18. SEO Service

-Many companies are looking for SEO services to help get their website to rank higher on search engines, thus putting them in front of potential customers.
+Many companies are looking to pay an SEO to help get their website to rank higher on search engines, thus putting them in front of potential customers.
 SEO services can start at $75 per hour and increase from there.
 If you know how to do SEO, you can start offering your services to online business owners.

 A consulting business can come in many forms such as financial, new business, makeup, childcare, etc. Consultants offer planning services to individuals to help make the most of their personal and/or professional lives.
 Depending on the type of consulting you offer, you can establish your own rate to fit within the growing average in your area.

 A virtual home office designer might just be the perfect small business opportunity for you to help others make the most of their office spaces.
 As a designer, you can determine your own fee based on the market value and offer your services to businesses around the globe.

 Hair influencers are marketers who promote hair products.
 Influencers show their audience how to use the products, what the results are, and offer a special code or referral link to use when purchasing the products themselves.
 Brands will pay you a set percentage per sale you make when people use your code or link.

 Travel agents collect a fee on travel planning for their clients.
 They need to be credentialed, which doesn’t take too long to do online.
 Offering services as a travel agent allows you to meet people from all over the world and you can even take part in some of the travel specials that are available.

 23. Voice Over Services

 Voice over is the art of using a voice in an off-camera or off-production way, such as on a radio, theater, or other presentations.
 For voice over projects, some projects can pay from $275 to $1,700 based on the topic of the narration.

 Video editing takes a special skill and patience to complete.
 A small business owner in video editing for movies, commercials, or business presentations can often earn between $75 to $100 per hour.